 In the nineteen nineties I was awarded an Arts Council Theatre Writing Bursary.
 Three scripts, including my second radio play FAT have been translated – into German, Portuguese and Hebrew respectively.
 In the section `Plays,` you will find details of the ones I have written, including my new play, `Remedies,` which is about people whose lives are affected by the little-understood illness popularly called M E. Then there`s the one I am currently beginning to research and writing.
 (The Cottage.)

 My short story `By Madeleine Black` appeared in the spring issue ( 16.1) of the literary journal Stand Magazine. `Waving in the Wind` is published on the website Words for the Wild.
 A colourful website featuring writing about the relationship between nature and urbanism.
 My story `From the Dining Room Table` is published in the Momaya Press 2018 Anthology of Short Stories, called Coming of Age.
 The Dressmaker, a new story, appeared in Litro Online – in April 14th.
-The Dressmaker will also feature in this year`s Didcot Writers Anthology of Short Stories, launched in the summer.
+It also appeared in this year`s Didcot Writers Anthology of Short Stories, launched in the summer.
 The name of the Anthology – First Meeting.
 My story `Words` will appear in the 2020 quarterly online journal, Jewish Fiction.Net, and I have completed two other stories – currently being reviewed byvarious journals.

 With a post-graduate diploma in Ethics and Social Welfare, I have an active interest in Mental Health, particularly its social and cultural dimensions.
 In August I participated in The Unbroken Festival, in Barnes, run by the talented Emma King Farlow.
 I wrote and directed a short play Hanna, presented in the festival`s showcase evening.
 I ran a creative writing workshop which was really lively.
 The Unbroken Festival explores connections between the worlds of mental health and the arts.
 I loved it.